 ONLINE

-In her pursuit to discover how new spaces become new stages, she imagined the isolation of lockdown as a site for performance.
-First, she opened her very own university - The University of O. Then, she curated and designed Oddvent - a 24-day experience based on an advent calendar, involving twenty four world-class artists.
+In her pursuit to tranform new spaces into new stages, she imagined the isolation of lockdown as a site for performance.
+First, she opened her very own university - The University of O. Then, she curated and designed Oddvent - an advent calendar, involving twenty four world-class artists making twenty four mini experiences, reaching homes across the world.

 ‘Oddvent was necessary for the communal soul of participants and makers alike.
 It sustained us and nourished us during an isolating time, and brought us close together.’